yuhang2685/Fisheye-Dewarping/README.md

    https://github.com/BlueHorn07/py-fisheye-dewarp/wiki/(ENG)-Fisheye-Dewarp

+The main idea is that fisheye image can be treated as a kind of sphere's projection image.
+Therefore we can imagine the fisheye image as surface of a sphere.
+Next, the pixel in the spehre surface can be transfered to longitude / latitude coordinate, like world map.
+In brief, the procedure can be illustrated as below: fisheye → spherical → longitude/latitude.

 ### Progress:
 1. First, we check if the candidate code is workable.
    We use PyCharm to create an object and run the code, and it works.